NietoDeveloper/Clothing-Store-Docker/server/README.md

-Message Form Server
+## Clothing Store Server
 Overview
-This is the server component of the Message Form App, built with Node.js.
-It resides in the server directory within the main project folder, which is divided into client and server directories.
-Developed by Manuel Nieto, Software Developer, in 2024.
+The Clothing Store Server is the backend component of the Clothing Store e-commerce project, built with Node.js.
+This server resides in the server directory within the main project folder, which is divided into client and server subdirectories.
 Technologies

-Node.js: Server-side runtime environment
+Node.js: Runtime environment for server-side logic
+Express: Web framework for handling API routes

 Features

-Handles message processing from the client
-RESTful API endpoints for message management Integrates with the client-side React app
+RESTful API for product and order management
+Handles client requests for the e-commerce platform Supports CRUD operations for products, users, and orders

 Installation